argoproj/argo-cd/docs/user-guide/import.md

 # Importing argocd packages

 ## Issue
-When importing argocd packages in your own projects , you may face some erros when downloading the dependencies , such as unknown revision v0.0.0.
-This is because argocd directly depends on some kubernetes packages which have these unknown v0.0.0 version in their go.mod.
+When importing argocd packages in your own projects, you may face some errors when downloading the dependencies, such as "unknown revision v0.0.0".
+This is because argocd directly depends on some Kubernetes packages which have these unknown v0.0.0 version in their go.mod.

 ## Solution
 The workaround is , you need to add a replace section in your own go.mod as same as the replace section of corresponding argocd version's go.mod.